Cressida Dick: Political reaction to resignation of Met police boss

 Others who welcomed the commissioner's exit also said it was not enough, with Marsha de Cordova saying: "The whole force needs to be fundamentally reformed."

-And Stella Creasy, another London MP, said: "This is a critical opportunity for a reset in relationship between the Met police and the community they serve."
+Stella Creasy, another London MP, said: "This is a critical opportunity for a reset in relationship between the Met police and the community they serve."

+Labour MP and chair of the Commons' home affairs committee, Diana Johnson, agreed, saying there was "a culture of misogyny, of homophobia, of racism, of bullying and harassment" in the Met which had to be dealt with.

+She told BBC Two's Newsnight: "The leadership has to get a grip of it.
+It can no longer say, 'well that's the culture and its always been like that'.
+It is not acceptable for modern day policing."

-For the Liberal Democrats, the focus was on Dame Cressida's successor and who should - or shouldn't - be involved in the process.
+For the Liberal Democrats, the focus was on Dame Cressida's successor and who should - or should not - be involved in the process.

 Party leader Sir Ed Davey said the prime minister "must have no role in choosing [her] successor" while the force is investigating rule-breaking parties in No 10 during the pandemic.